pAP3R/recur/README.md

 You'll probably want a virtualenv set up, so [do that](https://pythonbasics.org/virtualenv/)

-recur uses the CoinbasePro API, so obviously that's a requirement.
-It's recommended to use keys which *only* have 'Trade' permissions, just in case!
-These API keys can be set up from https://pro.coinbase.com/profile/api
+Next, you'll need to set up the CBPro API if you haven't (https://pro.coinbase.com/profile/api).
+It's recommended to use keys which *only* have 'Trade' permissions.

 Yeah, I know putting API keys in a file sucks, but since we need to do this all without user interaction, we can't have prompt for a pass to decrypt them or anything.
 I need some vault thing like ansible I think, or some other kms that let's a user put a pass in once or something.
 I don't know, suggestions welcome.

 ### Hosting

 You can host it locally or remotely.
-Because API keys are hardcoded in the script, it's only recommended to use this on a LAN.
-A kms is probably on the list.
+It will just run a tiny little web server, so you don't need much, just a machine that stays on.
+Best to host it on your own machine or a LAN machine though, becasue of the keys.
 It's still possible to secure-ishly host it on AWS, Vultr, or any other VPS as well if you want.
 Here's an idea-- host it on Vultr for $5.00 a month, restrict access to your home IP, use keys with limited permissions, then donate all the cash you save.

-In all seriousness, there are some considerations for how to host it.
-The scheduler is only running when the flask app is running.
-The orders are written to a database, but if flask isn't running then the scheduler isn't either, so if the times / triggers are hit the orders won't execute.
-This means you want it hosted somewhere with high availability, at least during the timeframes your purchases are scheduled.
-If you host it on your daily machine, know that turning off or rebooting the device means the app will need to be restarted.

 I run recur on an Ubuntu 18.04 vm hosted on an ESXi box at home, it has very little memory and storage dedicated.
 As long as it stays up, the orders fire.